Archive

 Komplett.ie and the end of a customer

-Long time users of Komplett already know that they switches warehouses and had a few account problems during the switchover.
+Long time users of Komplett already know that they switched warehouses and had a few account problems during the switchover.
 The whole thing seemed a little rushed from the experience on the website, but then management could easily have been pushing them.
 Things such as not being able to open multiple tabs by control clicking was when I first started getting worried.

 Don’t get me wrong now, I wouldn’t be a massive Komplett purchaser, at least not on a person level.
 We did put a little bit of the company purchases through from time to time although it was about to expand out.
-However when I could no long login in to the site and read about missing orders, I decided to pass on placing the order at the time, go somewhere else and then return when all the problems were fixed.
+However when I could no longer login in to the site and read about missing orders, I decided to pass on placing the order at the time, go somewhere else and then return when all the problems were fixed.

 Today is the day when all that changed.
 The following email arrived in this morning marking the end to my use of Komplett.